Al-Safa Club

 Al-Safa Club (Arabic: نادي الصفا, lit.
-Purity Club) is a Saudi Arabian professional football and multi-sport club based in Safwa City, Qatif, in the Eastern Province of Saudi Arabia. that competes in the Saudi Second Division League, the third tier of the Saudi football league system.
+Purity Club) is a professional football section of the same-named multi-sport club based in Safwa City, Qatif, in the Eastern Province of Saudi Arabia. that competes in the Saudi Second Division League, the third tier of the Saudi football league system.

 History

 Al-Safa Club was founded in 1947 under the name of "Al-Safa Football Team".
 And when the Ministry of Interior in Saudi Arabia organized the establishments of sports teams, a special committee visited Safwa city and officially registered the team as a sports club that is officially registered and regulated under the General Presidency of Youth Welfare (GPYF) in Saudi Arabia.

 Overview

 The club competes in ten different sports in Saudi Arabia on the youth and adult levels.
 These are: Football, Track and field, Handball, Volleyball, Basketball, Squash, Tennis, Table Tennis, Swimming and Bodybuilding.
 The sports club members have reached highest levels in Saudi Arabia's competitions and have represented the country with the national teams in world cups/ championships and in the Olympic Games.

 The club has also multicultural participations in Theatre, Photography, Arts and general training and development.